The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 # Job Overview

 > \*On the northernmost edge of Abalathia's Spine exists a mountain tribe renowned for producing fearsome mercenaries.
-Wielding great axes and known as

-Warriors, these men and women learn to harness their inner-beasts and translate that power to unbridled savagery on the battlefield.
+Wielding great axes and known as Warriors, these men and women learn to harness their inner beasts and translate that power to unbridled savagery on the battlefield.

 Warrior is a powerhouse combining both very unique defensive and offensive kits.